martinfreedman/LispFlat/README.md

-Very usefully in debugging this, I had installed Racket and Python so I could run both the original code and compare both this and the original to some decent dialect of Scheme (Racket in this case) Not only is there cut and paste between the test output and the repl, but I can compare and contrast with `lis.py` and Racket.
+Very usefully in debugging this, I had installed Racket and Python so I could run both the original code and compare both this and the original to some decent dialect of Scheme (Racket in this case) Not only is there cut and paste between the test output and the repl, but I can compare and contrast the limited operations of `lis.py` with Scheme.

 I have to emphasize that lis.py is quite buggy with very limited error handling.
-The use of program.cs here enables one to have a similar development experience working with `lis.py` running in Python in a consolet
+The use of program.cs here enables one to have a similar development experience working with `lis.py` running in Python in a console (I used IDLE to be precise).

-And to note again that this code mirrors lis.py in the sense that only additional code needed to get it to pass the same tests were added.
+This code mirrors lis.py in the sense that only additional code needed to get it to pass the original tests were added.

-The gotchas were some normal form functions that did not work even on lis.py, hence I ended up removing, still with t(more than but still close to) minimal set to pass the `lis.py` tests.
+The gotchas were some normal form functions that did not work even on lis.py, hence they ended up being removed here.

 The worst gotcha was a classic.
-The first test for `quote`, kept on returning extra brackets and every now and then there appeared to be strange extra spaces before some closing brackets.
+The first test, what was for `quote`, returned an extra set of enclosing brackets and every now and then there in other tests there appeared to be strange extra spaces before some closing brackets.
+I ignored this and this led me to some quite unnecessary lost time!
-I Ignored this and this led me to some unnecessary lost time!
-I should have fixed it as soon as I saw it.
-It is not just balancing brackets that is important in Lisp but all those spare or redundant brackets and spaces.
-Ultimately, via `(not..)` and `(nul ..)`, this was due to `(quote ())` - quoting an empty string, a critical phrase in many algorithms to quit out of a recursion, as you can see in the tests below.
+I should have fixed it as soon as I saw it. *I failed my own test first principles here*.
+It is not just balancing brackets that is important in Lisp but all those spare or redundant brackets and spaces (of course you would never see them in a production List system).
+Ultimately, via `(not..)` and `(nul? ..)`, this was due to `(quote ())` - quoting an empty string, a critical phrase in many algorithms to quit out of a recursion, as you can see in the tests below.

 ### Testing ###